chrisgrieser/shimmering-focus/README.md

 - Overscroll at the bottom of the editor and settings tabs.
 - Easy-to-read fonts for every use case:
 	- [iA Writer Quattro](https://github.com/iaolo/iA-Fonts/tree/master/iA%20Writer%20Quattro) as clear sans font for the editor
-	- [Recursive](https://www.recursive.design/) for as a clear menu font
+	- [Recursive](https://www.recursive.design/) for as a clear UI font
 	- [Input Mono](https://input.djr.com/) as monospace font for code
 	- [Optima](https://en.wikipedia.org/wiki/Optima) as humanist font for headings
 	- [Crimson Pro](https://fonts.google.com/specimen/Crimson+Pro) as serif font for Longform notes